splunk/observability-workshop/workshop/itsi/Setup_for_Instructors.md

 Or you use/create an observability cloud suite environment to run the ITSI workshop to run it on its own.

 Data need to be ingested in the observability cloud for this workshop:
--Follow the steps to deploy the online boutique on a aws instance
+- Follow the steps to deploy the online boutique on a aws instance
 [here](https://github.com/signalfx/observability-workshop/tree/master/workshop/aws/ec2)

--Follow the steps to connect the AWS instance to the observability suite [here](https://signalfx.github.io/observability-workshop/latest/)
+- Follow the steps to connect the AWS instance to the observability suite [here](https://signalfx.github.io/observability-workshop/latest/)

 Open observability-workshop/workshop/itsi in your preferred code editor.